Inhabit Life

 Hi, I’m Barrett.
 I’m glad you’ve found your way here.

 Pursuing therapy is a courageous step that embodies strength and vulnerability.
-It can also be confusing and difficult.
-It’s a major investment of time, money, and emotional energy with no guarantee of the kind of progress you hope for.
-Navigating the noise of websites, images, text; sending cold emails and calls without response.
-I have great respect for the pursuit of life and good living that have led you here.
+It can also be overwhelming and frustrating.
+It requires a significant investment of time, money, and emotional energy with no guarantee of the progress you seek.
+Navigating the noise of websites, images, text; cold emails and calls without response.
+I have great respect for the pursuit of life and good living that have brought you here.

 I chose to become a therapist because of the powerful support I’ve received amidst my own journey.
-It’s been marked by immense challenge, hard-earned self-discovery, and profound change—both for myself and those I’ve walked alongside.
-And, it’s left me with a desire to build a better, safer, more vibrant world for us all.
+It’s been marked by immense challenge, hard-earned self-discovery, and profound change — for both myself and those I’ve walked alongside.
+And it has given me a deep desire to build a better, safer, and more vibrant world for us all.

 Over the years, I have witnessed the transformative power of therapy, and I am committed to creating an environment where every person feels seen, valued, and capable of lasting change.

-Whether you’re facing crises, addressing deep-seated trauma, breaking free from behavioral ruts, or seeking greater fulfillment, my work is to help you see yourself more clearly and find the courage and skill to build a more bold and vibrant life.
+Whether you’re facing a crisis, addressing deep-seated trauma, breaking free from behavioral ruts, or seeking greater fulfillment, my work is to help you see yourself more clearly and find the courage and skill to build a more bold and vibrant life.

 Why “Inhabit Life”

 Inhabit Life is more than a practice name.
 It’s a personal and professional calling.
 In an age of disconnection from our bodies, relationships, neighborhoods, and nature, “Inhabit Life” is an invitation to be where our feet are.
-To be present to the fullness of the human experience – joy, sadness, excitement, pleasure, loneliness, boredom, rage.
+To be present to the fullness of the human experience – joy, sorrow, excitement, pleasure, loneliness, boredom, and even rage.
 To be vulnerable, take risks, and live into our deepest values and desires.
-And, to do it compassionately amidst the human, animal, and plant communities surrounding us as we work towards a more just, safe, and vibrant life for all.
+And, to do so with compassion amidst the human, animal, and plant communities around us as we work towards a more just, safe, and vibrant life for all.
 Our work centers three values:

-• Authenticity – Life provides bountiful reasons to turn inward, shut down, and mask.
+- Authenticity – Life provides countless reasons to retreat, shut down, or mask our true selves.
 Authenticity invites us into the process of curiosity and risk-taking.
-We’ll work to come into gentle contact with the thoughts, emotions, images, and urges built into our psyche through the experiences of our lives.
-We’ll embrace every part of our story, even the messy and painful pieces, and show up with courage, honesty, and openness.
+We’ll work to come into gentle contact with the thoughts, emotions, images, and impulses shaped by our experiences.
+We’ll learn to accept the reality of every part of our story, even the messy and painful parts, and show up with honesty, openness, and courage.

-• Embodiment – Life unfolds in the real, material world – in our bodies, relationships, and daily choices.
-Harmful embodied experiences give rise to depressions, fears, compulsions, and more that trouble life.
+- Embodiment – Life unfolds in the real, material world of our bodies, relationships, and actions.
+Harmful embodied experiences can give lead to depression, fear, compulsions, and more that trouble us.
 Therefore, new embodied experiences are necessary for healing.
-Uncovering what is within and knowing we’re not meant to be solitary creatures, we’ll take thoughtful risks to show up more authentically in our relationships, rewire our nervous systems, and build bold lives.
+Uncovering what is within and remembering we’re wired for connection, we’ll take thoughtful risks to show up more authentically in our relationships, rewire our nervous systems, and build bold lives.

-• Liberation – Only an authentic, embodied life creates the possibility of liberation – for ourselves and others.
+- Liberation – Only an authentic, embodied life creates the possibility of liberation – for ourselves and others.
 Liberation invites us into the practice of freedom, justice and love.
-A self that loves every bit of ourselves and lives in to the possibility of better.
-Liberation tears down barriers and embodies a world that is littered with love and allows all to become the most colorful versions of their ever-evolving selves.
+When we accept the skin we’re in, the lives we’ve lived, and the world we inhabit, we can take real steps towards the possibility of something better.
+Liberation dismantles barriers and imagines a world rooted in love, where we can each become the most vivid versions of our ever-emerging selves.

 My Approach

-I believe that every person deserves a space to be fully themselves without judgment—a space where healing, discovery, and transformation happen on their own terms.
+I believe that every person deserves a space to be fully themselves without judgment—a space where healing, discovery, and transformation unfold in their own way.

 My foundational approach is Acceptance and Commitment Therapy (ACT), which emphasizes building a mindful, meaningful, and resilient life through self-compassion, mindfulness, and values-based living.
-I also integrate other therapeutic models to adapt to your unique needs and goals.
-These include Dialectical Behavioral Therapy (DBT) tools, somatic, experiential, narrative, and trauma-focused practices.
-While most sessions are conversational, they could also include art, writing, mindfulness, mindful movement, walks, psychoeducation, and much more according to your interests and needs
+I also integrate other therapeutic models tailored to your specific needs and goals.
+These include Dialectical Behavioral Therapy (DBT) tools, as well as somatic, experiential, narrative, and trauma-focused practices.
+While most sessions are conversational, they may also include art, writing, mindfulness, mindful movement, walks, psychoeducation, and and other techniques according to your interests and needs.

-Therapy with me is collaborative.
-Together, we explore points of pain and healing, and we develop paths that align with who you most want to become.
-It’s about taking the next right steps, whatever those may be, and doing so with compassion and purpose.
-I am here to walk with you—towards a life where you feel empowered, whole, and truly alive.
+Therapy with Inhabit Life is collaborative.
+Together, we explore points of pain and healing, and we develop paths that reflect who you aspire to be.
+It’s about taking the next right steps with compassion and purpose.
+Moving together towards a life in which you feel empowered, whole, and truly alive.

 I am licensed to practice therapy with clients based out of Georgia.
 Coaching, training, and consulting can be provided regardless of client location.